ChengkunWei/ChengkunWei.github.io/content/_index.md

 ---
 ## Bio

 I recieved my PhD degree in the Computer Science department of Zhejiang University in 2021 and served as a postdoctoral researcher from 2021 to 2024.
 My research focuses on heterogeneous computing and data security, including cloud computing, high-performance network, trusted execution environment (TEE) and LLM Security.
 My papers are published on top-tier conference/journal like SIGCOMM, ATC, HPCA, and also on CCS, NDSS, TIFS, and TDSC.
-I received the **NDSS 2024 Distinguished Paper Award** and have got fundings from the National Natural Science Foundation the Zhejiang Province Postdoctoral Funding Project.
+I received the **NDSS 2024 Distinguished Paper Award**, and got fundings from the National Natural Science Foundation as well as the Zhejiang Province Postdoctoral Funding Project.

 I hope my students: